-As a leading provider of protective thermal workwear, FlexiTog adhere to a range of industry standards including EN Ratings in order to provide products of the highest possible quality.
-The Single European Act includes infrastructure to ensure that the levels of health and safety for workers are either improved or kept at a constant high level, and part of this is the development of EN Ratings.
+As a leading provider of protective thermal workwear, FlexiTog adheres to a range of industry standards including EN Ratings in order to provide products of the highest possible quality.
+The Single European Act includes infrastructure to ensure that the levels of health and safety for workers are either improved or kept at a constant high level, and part of this is the development of EN ratings.

-When you consider how our workwear products provide crucial protection for people working in tough, cold environments, it is especially important to us that we manufacture products capable of offering the highest level of protection and durability.
+When you consider how our thermal workwear products provide crucial protection for people working in tough, cold environments, it’s especially important to us that we manufacture products capable of offering the highest level of protection and durability.

 What are EN Ratings?

-EN Ratings, often referred to as European Standards (ENs), are a set of standards in place in the European Union in order to ensure that certain products, procedures and systems meet a certain level of quality that is beneficial to all of those involved.
+EN Ratings, often referred to as European Standards (ENs), are a set of standards from the European Union to ensure that certain products, procedures and systems meet a level of quality.
 They are ratified by one of three European organisations – CEN (European Committee for Standardisation), CENELEC (European Committee for Electrotechnical Standardisation) and ETSI (European Telecommunications Standards Institute).

 Why are EN Ratings so important?